hatchery/ELK-TICK-BASS-PACK-JPG/README.md

     * A query creation and data discovery system for influxdb and prometheus
 - K - Kapacitor
     * An anomaly detection system for InfluxDB
+- Z - Zipkin
+    * A tracing system for parallel and interconnected-system calls

 Clearly a system for collecting all data in all ways and keeping it forever and ever.